Skip to main content

 Confirm

-Gmail will send a confirmation email to the address.
-AffZero will automatically accept it — this may take a few seconds.
-Click OK and the address will show as confirmed.
+Gmail will send a verification email to the address.
+AffZero auto-confirms it for you — just reload the Gmail settings page after a few seconds and the address will show as verified.

 4